 Plant-based proteins have not been shown to spike your insulin levels, so they can be a good option to keep your insulin under control.

 For some fun recipe ideas, try out these high protein trail mix cookies.
 Use Sunwarrior’s Warrior Blend vanilla plant-based protein with all organic fermented pea protein.
-It provides a full amino acid profile and includes goji berry and hemp seed protein.
+It provides a full amino acid profile with 6g of BCAAs.
+It also includes goji berry and hemp seed protein.

 One study that observed participants taking whey supplements concluded that consuming whey led to an acne outbreak.
 This is probably due to the fact that dairy is known to cause acne.
 Since whey is a dairy product, it makes sense that whey protein causes acne as well.